rxweb/rxweb/docs/reactive-form-validators/validation-decorators/even.md

 # [/Add]
 # [Edit](#tab\basicedit)
 <div component="app-code" key="even-edit-component"></div>

-The below code is `user-data.json` for getting data from the server
+The below default data which is coming from the server in this example of edit form which is set in the `user-data.json` in json format like this:
 <div component="app-code" key="even-edit-json"></div>
 Next, we need to write html code.
 <div component="app-code" key="even-edit-html"></div>